-FSDs (Final Switching Devices) take many forms.
+Final switching devices (FSDs) take many forms.
 The most common are forced-guided devices, mechanically linked relays, or interface modules.
-The mechanical linkage between the contacts allows the device to be monitored by the External Device Monitoring circuit for certain failures.
+The mechanical linkage between the contacts allows the device to be monitored by the external device monitoring (EDM) circuit for certain failures.

-Depending on the application, the use of FSDs can facilitate controlling voltage and current that differs from the OSSD outputs of the EZ-SCREEN LS Basic.
+Depending on the application, the use of FSDs can facilitate controlling voltage and current that differs from the OSSD outputs of the EZ-SCREEN LS.
 FSDs can also be used to control an additional number of hazards by creating multiple safety stop circuits.